davidralphlewis/davidralphlewis.github.io/_posts/2021-04-20-annointed.markdown

 I spin each morning from dream silk
 allow soft light to pour in a torrent
-from my ears and into the world.
+from my ears out into the aether.

 Lost chorus ripples from unseen branches.
-I am annointed.
-This is how I walk
+I am anointed.
+This is how I drift
 without touching the dew damp ground,

 absolution in waves over my skin.